denisvmedia/devenv/README.md

 # DevEnv

-This is a set of scripts that facilitate the use of https on a local host for any project you run in Docker.
+This is a set of scripts that facilitates the use of https on a local host for any project you run in Docker.

 ## Contents